TMEditX The Ultimate MSIX Package Editor plus MsixDeploy To Documentation Index

 Shell Extension Protocol Handlers needing Manifest support.

 The packaging tool misses certain Shell Extensions that are supportable.
 This fix will add them into the manifest if possible.
-Currently exe based protocol handlers work, but COM based protocol handlers have issues.
+Currently exe based protocol handlers work, but COM based protocol handlers have issues and are not included in this Recommended fixup.

 Fonts needing Manifest support.